 Refugees are those who flee across international borders for safety.
 Internally displaced persons (IDPs) are those who are forced from their homes but remain uprooted within their own country.

-All refugees have been forced to leave their homes — often abruptly, and usually unwillingly, because of persecution or oppression.
-The persecution or fear of persecution means it is not possible for them to return home.
+The persecution or fear of persecution means it is not possible for refugees to return home.
 (Read the definition of a refugee from the 1951 United Nations Convention Relating to the Status of Refugees.)
 Many refugees stay in neighboring countries where they languish in refugee camps; a few will begin a new life in another country such as the United States.
 Just as we need pastoral care following a traumatic event in our lives, so do refugees.

 If your congregation is willing to learn about sponsoring or supporting refugee resettlement, please contact the Church World Service affiliate office closest to you.